mapudnopal14/shopee_qa/readme.md

 - open test suites
 - run the test suite (chrome browser)

-note : let me know throug whatsapp (my nomber attached on email) if github request for the security code because log in into the new devices
+note : let me know throug whatsapp (my phone number attached on email) if github request for the security code because log in into the new devices

 Thanks :D